 The Cham is one of the worlds mountain flying meccas, and for good reason.
 The high peaks and pristine glaciers of the French Alps offer a captivating backdrop for dozens of unspoiled alpine villages and hamlets dotting the landscape.
 Paragliders launching near Chamonix also get a birds eye view of Mont Blanc, the highest peak in Europe, towering over the landscape at 4,810 meters.
-Mont Blanc is also one of the turnpoints in the grueling Red Bull X-Alps adventure race (which Ill be competing in next July).
-Fliers with a little extra time can check out the birthplace of paragliding at the picturesque town of Mieussy, a mere 50 kilometers to the west as the crow or glider flies.
+Mont Blanc is also one of the turnpoints in the gruelling Red Bull X-Alps adventure race (which Ill be competing in next July).
+Fliers with a little extra time can check out the birthplace of paragliding at the picturesque town of Mieussy, a mere 50 kilometres to the west as the crow or glider flies.

 2. Kaminaki, Crete